-wxNviz is a wxGUI 3D view mode which allows users to realistically render multiple surfaces (raster data) in a 3D space, optionally using thematic coloring, draping 2D vector data over the surfaces, displaying 3D vector data in the space, and visualization of volume data (3D raster data).
+wxNviz is a wxGUI 3D view mode which allows users to realistically render multiple surfaces (2D raster maps) in a 3D space, optionally using thematic coloring, draping 2D vector data or different 2D raster data over the surfaces, displaying 3D vector data in the space, and visualization of 3D rasters.

 To start the wxGUI 3D view mode, choose '3D view' from the map toolbar.
 You can switch between 2D and 3D view.
 The region in 3D view is updated according to displayed region in 2D view.